-Join Sean Adams for an in-depth discussion in this video Making information accessible, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Making information accessible, part of Layout and Composition: Marketing Collateral.

 …When I was in design school, I…spent an entire term learning about information design.…Now you may think, how can that…be too complicated, isn't it just train schedules?…But the fact of the matter is that there are as many…ways to design information as there is any other option in graphic design.…Most brochures exist to present a message and information.…Whether that is time tables, rates, styles, or lists,…the reader needs to access that information clearly and quickly.…

 The number one culprit of hard to understand information is tiny type.…I know it looks nice, but if the reader…can't see it without a magnifying glass, it fails.…The second culprit is confused hierarchy.…This happens when every type of information is treated with the…same priority, and I can't discern the different kinds of content.…I'm a firm believer in making information as clear as possible.…There are a few ways to do this.…First, work with a consistent grid.…